zextras/tech-doc/source/carbonio/release/changelogs/latest.rst

 **SHELL-237: Remove "Application Version" from User Settings** The "Application Version" section has been removed from the user settings as it caused potential confusion and frustration for users.
 The version information is better managed by the admin through package version checks (apt/dnf), making it unnecessary in the user interface.

+**UM-33: Move carbonio-user-management JAR to /usr/share**
+   The Carbonio user management JAR file will now be installed in the /usr/share/carbonio/ directory to comply with the FHS standard.
+A bash script is introduced to execute the JAR, allowing sysadmins to update Java parameters and log levels without needing to run systemctl daemon-reload.

 *****